< Back

 Madonna.
 Wood, 33 x 25.

-This small, Bellini-esque devotional picture of the Madonna seated beneath a marble canopy may date from the 1490s.
-It was one of at least five paintings acquired from the Costabili collection of Ferrara by Alexander Barker of London in the late 1850s.
+The Virgin is seated beneath a classical marble canopy on a marble bench (or exedra).
+She prays over the Child, who lies naked across her knees.
+This small, Bellini-esque devotional picture may date from the 1490s.
+It was one of at least five paintings bought from the Costabili collection of Ferrara by Alexander Barker of London in the late 1850s.
 Acquired by the Berlin Museum in 1891.

 Bologna.
 Pinacoteca.